Vertical Turning Centers | Vertical CNC Lathes

 Vertical Turning Overview

 The lathe is one of the oldest machine tools used for straight, radial, and taper turning of machined components.
 The introduction of computer numerical control (CNC) elevated lathe turning technology to a new level.
-Today, CNC machines provide extreme accuracy operating at very high speeds in the manufacturing process of precision machined components.
-Turning processes have evolved to include live tooling (rotating tools) to bring CNC milling type capability to more efficient turning operations.
+Today, CNC machines operate at very high speeds and provide extreme accuracy when manufacturing precision machined components.
+Turning processes have evolved to include CNC controls, live tooling (rotating tools), and dual spindle technology to bring CNC milling type capability to more efficient turning operations.

 A vertical CNC turning center or lathe rotates metal parts in a vertical orientation during the machining process.
 The raw material is held in the chuck by jaws, mandrel, collet, or face driver and connected to the headstock assembly, which drives workpiece rotation with a heavy-duty motor.
 The turret assembly travels along the Z-axis ways, holding the single-point cutting tools against the workpiece to remove material on each “up and down” pass; this is a multi-axis, subtractive manufacturing method.